-Australia has many long rivers well suited for Marathon canoeing with races conducted over distances of 10 km and greater.
-There are various levels of competition for marathon paddlers at all levels from new paddlers to experienced veterans.
-The pinnacle of Marathon Paddling is at an international level and a good summary was provided by OTV's show Race Day.
-The show is on YouTube in two Parts:
+Australia has many long rivers well suited for Marathon canoeing with races conducted over distances of (usually)10 km or greater.
+There are various levels of competition for marathon paddlers, at all levels , from new paddlers to experienced veterans.
+Races range from local club events, to inter-club events, State Championships and National Championships to the pinnacle: International events.

-BGCC also conducts the 24 Hour Paddle Challenge.
-This race is paddled over a 4.3 km course on the Molonglo River from the club house.
+BGCC is also aiming to conduct the 2022 BGCC 24 hr Challenge. this race is paddled over a 4.7 km course on the Molonglo River, at Molonglo Reach.
 Paddlers have a choice of competing as individuals or in various relay teams.
 The race is open to all forms of paddle craft.
+Date: 11th - 12th December.

-- The Myall Classic is a race which is often used as practice for the Hawkesbury and Murray marathons.
-It starts and finishes at Tea Gardens, Central Coast on the 17th of Sept, 2016 and has race distances of 12, 27 and 47 km.
-Go to PaddleNSW's event page for more details.
+The Myall Classic is a race which is often used as a practice for the Hawkesbury and Murray Marathons.
+It starts and finishes at Tea Gardens, Central Coast.
+This year's race is to be held on 17th September, with race distances of 12, 27 and 47 km.
+See PaddleNSW for details.

 Riverland Paddling Marathon, hosted by the Marathon Canoe Club of SA, starting back in 1988.
 This is the "coolest marathon race on the calendar"!
 This is because it is held over the June Queen's Birthday weekend in the middle of winter.
 This is a 3-day event, paddling 208 km from Berri to Morgan.
 Once again, there are options for full-distance, half-distance of 100 km or the short course of 50 km.
 See: Riverland Paddling Marathon